henry2004y/VisAnaJulia/README.md

 The first one is achieved by a trick I found on discourse, which basically identifies symbols as names to members in a struct.

 There is a user recipe in Plots.
 This is exactly what I am looking for, but more issues are coming up.
+I have created a new branch for this development.

-The one that is giving me the most headaches is about interpolation scattered points onto regular grid for contour plots.
-Currently I call the function from matplotlib.tri, but this comes together with PyPlot.
-If I use Plots, then import PyPlot will cause me a lot of trouble.
-For sure the nice solution is to do scattered interpolation in Julia directly, but I have not found a simple solution to do this.
+I want to do scattered interpolation in Julia directly, but I have not found a simple solution to do this.

 A direct wrapper over PyPlot function is possible, and would be more suitable for passing arguments.
 This may be a more plausible way to go than relying on recipes.